Bold Hearts. Brilliant Minds.

 • September – Visit scholarships.ucr.edu to research scholarship opportunities.

-• October–March – Apply for financial aid by submitting the FAFSA or California Dream Act Application (DREAM) by March 2.
+• October–March – Apply for financial aid.
+Submit the FAFSA or California Dream Act Application (CADAA) by March 2.
 Federal school code: 001316

 • Nov.
 1–30 – Submit the UC application.
-Upon notification of receipt, your student can visit My.UCR.EDU to create an account and get up-to-date information on their student’s admission status.
+Upon notification of receipt, your student can visit My.UCR.EDU to create an account and get status updates.

 • March 1 – Housing contracts become available.

-• March 2 (Priority Deadline) – Apply for financial aid by submitting the FAFSA or California Dream Act Application (DREAM) by the priority deadline of March 2.
+• March 2 (Priority Deadline) – Apply for financial aid by submitting the FAFSA or CADAA by the priority deadline of March 2.
 (Applications can be submitted after March 2.)
 Federal school code: 001316

-• April (Various Dates) – Attend Highlander Days, UCR’s virtual open house for admitted and prospective students and their families.
+• April (Various Dates) – Attend Highlander Day, UCR’s open house for admitted and prospective students and their families.

 • June – Take the Mathematics Advisory Exam (MAE) and Entry Level Writing Requirement (ELWR).